sparkflows/sparkflows-docs/docs/azure/admin-guide/adls/adls-configuration.rst

 ..
 Note:: 1.
 Make sure to Enable Azure Configurations ie. ``azure.enabled=true`` to browse ADLS from ``DATA`` Tab.
-          2. Make sure that ``Firewalls and virtual networks`` for Configured storage account should be accessible from Sparkflows VM.
+          2. Make sure that ``Firewalls and virtual networks`` for Configured storage account should be accessible from Sparkflows VM, ecs based on deployment.

 Step 3 : Browse ADLS
 --------------